dramforever/nix-dram/README.md

 - Otherwise it is treated as a Flake `INSTALLABLE` as before.

 `flake:default` is an [indirect Flake reference to the registry][docs-indirect].
-`flake:default` can be set using `nix-registry` to refer to a personal flake containing outputs such as packages or NixOS configurations.
+`flake:default` can be set using `nix registry` to refer to a personal flake containing outputs such as packages or NixOS configurations.
 It is not necessarily (but can be) the same as `flake:nixpkgs`.
 To avoid unnecessarily prioritizing Nixpkgs, `flake:nixpkgs` is not used.